 I have enabled Adsense ads on this site.
 Currently, I’m using AutoAds.
 This means that I’ve put one piece of code in one place on the site and Google (hopefully) chooses ads that suit the content and match the flow of the page.
 I don’t have to deal with inserting each individual ad.

 Though I tried this in the past and wasn’t thrilled about how it made the site feel, I’m going to give it another shot.
 With the traffic I have now, I should be able to pull in $80-100 per month, bringing me almost ⅓ of the way to my goal of $1000 by year’s end and helping to pay for my hosting and the tools that I use.

-Update October 8th – I have had ads up for a few weeks now and though I’ve made nearly $100, I absolutely can not stand how Adsense Auto Ads takes over every part of your website and you can’t stop them from showing in certain areas.
+Update October 8th – I have had ads up for a few weeks now and I’ve made nearly $100.
+However, I absolutely can’t stand how Adsense Auto Ads takes over your website and you can’t stop them from showing in certain areas.
 The thing that really gets me is that I’ve had ads appearing in my header, making the readable portion of my page far too small.
 I just can’t deal with it and I’ve gone to placing ads manually :(.

 I ran one sponsored post earlier this year and it was the easiest $100 I ever made.
 After a podcast interview with Pete from Do You Even Blog (great podcast, definitely recommend), I reached out to another site owner who was in the midst of launching a product and offered a sponsored post (and a promotion package) for $90.
 Now I know that $90 was pretty low for what I offered, but meh, live and learn.

 I’d like to run one sponsored post per month for October, November and December.
 Based on my current traffic, social following and general street-cred in the personal finance community, I think $200-250 is a pretty reasonable ask for a sponsored post.
 Please go ahead and let me know if I’m wrong here :).

 How to find companies that will sponsor my site